-- Check regularly for spills and leaks. - Clean up all spills immediately. - Avoid breathing vapours and contact with skin and eyes.
-Minor Spills - Control personal contact with the substance, by using protective equipment. - ▶ Contain and absorb spill with sand, earth, inert material or vermiculite - Wipe up. - Place in a suitable, labelled container for waste disposal. - ▶ Clear area of personnel and move upwind. - ► Alert Fire Brigade and tell them location and nature of hazard. - Wear breathing apparatus plus protective gloves. - Prevent, by any means available, spillage from entering drains or water course. - Stop leak if safe to do so. - Contain spill with sand, earth or vermiculite.
-Major Spills - Collect recoverable product into labelled containers for recycling. - Neutralise/decontaminate residue (see Section 13 for specific agent). - Collect solid residues and seal in labelled drums for disposal. - Wash area and prevent runoff into drains. - After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using. - ▶ If contamination of drains or waterways occurs, advise emergency services.
+- Clear area of personnel and move upwind. - Alert Fire Brigade and tell them location and nature of hazard. - Wear full body protective clothing with breathing apparatus. - Prevent, by any means available, spillage from entering drains or water course. - Consider evacuation (or protect in place). - Stop leak if safe to do so. - ► Contain spill with sand, earth or vermiculite. - Collect recoverable product into labelled containers for recycling. - ► Neutralise/decontaminate residue (see Section 13 for specific agent) - ▶ Collect solid residues and seal in labelled drums for disposal. - ▶ Wash area and prevent runoff into drains. - ▶ After clean up operations, decontaminate and launder all protective clothing and equipment before storing and re-using - ▶ If contamination of drains or waterways occurs, advise emergency services.